changes based on feedback (comments on diary and GitHub):

 It is a big problem for designing rendering.
 Given that definition from wiki highway=path may be anything from paved cycleway, though paved footway or horse trail to mountain bike trail.
 Some even include snowmobile trails existing only during winter as an acceptable feature to be mapped as highway=path.

-For general rendering it would be preferable to have two tags - one for footways/path/sidewalks open for pedestrians and second for weird cariations like mountain bike trails and snowmobile trails existing only during winder rather than currentt situation.
+For general rendering it would be preferable to have two tags - one for footways/path/sidewalks open for pedestrians and second for weird variations like mountain bike trails and snowmobile trails existing only during winter rather than current situation.

 But in reality overwhelming majority of highway=path is used to map paths that are not more open to non-motorized vehicles than highway=footway.
 It also seems that as result of a difference in Default map style it is very common to consider highway=footway as paved and highway=path as unpaved.
 Confirmations/refutations are welcomed as my personal experience is mostly limited to Poland - elsewhere it is mostly guessing based on limited research.

 So there are following possibilities that may work: